piraterashik/cheezcraft/README.md

 - a separate button showcasing the most popular (ie most liked recipe across all users) of the week

 - a shopping list (add-to-cart button within the recipe page) which would show up on user's profile

+### note: to resolve node module issues, run npm start, and then run the app. i used android studio for the emulator.